-BritGrad 2014 CFP
+BritGrad 2016 CFP

 The Shakespeare Institute, University of Birmingham

-This interdisciplinary conference provides a friendly and stimulating academic forum in which graduate students from all over the world can present their research and meet together in an active centre of Shakespeare scholarship in Shakespeare’s home town of Stratford-upon-Avon.
+This interdisciplinary conference provides a friendly and stimulating academic forum in which graduate students from all over the world can present their research and meet together in an active centre of Shakespeare research: Shakespeare’s hometown of Stratford-upon-Avon.

 The theme of this year’s conference is ‘400 Years and Counting: Celebrating Early Modern Drama’, tying into the 2016 anniversary celebrations.
 In accordance with the Shakespeare Institute’s emerging reputation as a place for creative criticism, we also encourage creative responses.
 Undergraduate students in their final two years of study are invited to attend the conference as auditors (non-speakers).

 This year our line-up of plenary speakers includes John Jowett (The Shakespeare Institute, University of Birmingham), and Martin Killeen (University of Birmingham).
 See our blog for information on plenary speakers as they are confirmed.
 Attendees will also have the opportunity to attend the RSC production of Hamlet, directed by Simon Godwin and starring Paapa Essiedu, at a group-booking price.
 Lunch will be provided each day, and there will be a party and reception for attendees.

 We invite abstracts of up to 200 words proposing papers twenty minutes in length on subjects relating to Shakespeare, Early Modern, and/or Renaissance Studies.
 More creative forms of criticism, such as original writing or performance, may also be submitted, also requiring a 200-word abstract.
 We welcome papers from a wide variety of disciplines, from literature to art and cultural history and beyond.